KyeongHyeon0821/deep-learning-practice/README.md

 # Deep Learning Practice

+This repository contains practice codes completed during the **Deep Learning** course.

-Basic deep learning practice codes based on classroom exercises and selected topics from *Deep Learning from Scratch*.
+The examples are based on classroom exercises and selected topics from *Deep Learning from Scratch*, covering fundamental concepts such as perceptrons, activation functions, neural networks, optimization, and convolutional neural networks.

 ## Contents